End Of Year Retirement Check List – 6 Easy Steps

 - Because money that is converted to a Roth is taxable, consider making conversions during low-income tax years, when you are on family leave, on sabbatical, during periods of unemployment or when you go back to school.
 Some retirees who have not yet begun RMDs may want to consider this strategy to maximize low tax rates early in retirement.

 - Now is a good time to speak to your advisor and tax advisor to determine whether this is a good year for a Roth conversion.

 Let’s face it, life happens.
 People get divorced, have children, move, buy property, get in huge family feuds!
 It’s important to review wills and trusts to make sure these documents are complete and stay up to date with your assets and wishes.
 Retirement accounts like IRAs and 401(k)s as well as annuities have beneficiary designations which bypass the terms of wills and trusts.
 This means that your IRA account will pass to the person you name as beneficiary regardless of what your living trust says.
 Accounts with beneficiary designations bypass the probate process in most cases, so make sure you still like the people you name as beneficiaries!

 End of year is a good time to tie up loose ends and review financial goals and documents.
-Meet with your retirement advisor to review your plans so that you know you’re on track for 2019.
+Meet with your retirement advisor to review your plans so that you know you’re on track for the coming year.
 And if you don’t yet have a financial advisor, now is a good time to find one!

 Ready to Get Started?